What Is Corporation Tax?

 Of course, you may have instructed an accountant to help you with the company’s affairs but be aware, that this does not remove any responsibility from your shoulders.

-If you are a company director looking for help with your company’s tax affairs, look no further than our proactive, all-inclusive, fixed fee Monthly Accounting and Tax Advice service.
-Designed with busy Directors in mind, we help Directors Xtract more out for the work they put in!
+If you are a company director looking for help with your company’s tax affairs, look no further than our proactive and fixed fee Monthly 'FD' Service.
+In addition to the traditional role of an accountant, this service sees us take on the more proactive role of Finance Director for your business, helping you to monitor your financial performance, seek opportunities for business growth, and maximise tax efficiency.
 Call us today on 0330 133 2615 to find out more or email us at firstname.lastname@example.org.

 About the Author of this Blog post…